microspectrometer/microspec-api/docs/source/devdocs_replies.rst

 each command response.
 This creates a seam to:

 - hide the serial communication attributes from the application
-- replace integer values with strings which:

-    - are human-readable
+- add attributes as conveniences for applications:

+    - getExposure returns with attributes for milliseconds and cycles
+    - captureFrame returns with a dict attribute that packages the pixel data with its pixel number

-    - match the names of the constants defined in :mod:`~microspec.constants`
+- replace integer values with strings matching the names of the constants defined in :mod:`~microspec.constants`
 - add a ``__repr__`` to eliminate the need to wrap responses in a ``print()`` when working at the REPL